Derkula/UCD-OSN/containers/README.md

 Information about the public CDMS UMN Data bucket is here: [nsdf-slac](https://github.com/nsdf-fabric/nsdf-slac)

+The individual build instructions for each version is over simplified, but detailed instructions to build the containers can be found here: [UMNdev](https://gitlab.com/supercdms/Reconstruction/cdmsbats/-/tree/UMNdev?ref_type=heads)

+For all builds, you will need to clone the UMNdev branch into the build directory

+The definition file is equipped with cdms environment variable setup, but is currently omitted while these variables are prone to change depending on the condor job's purpose

 ### cdms.sif
 Initial container built with ROOT
 Using this container requires sourcing the environment variables from an external directiory. which normally is the UMNDev branch of the CDMSBATS repository on gitlab.